rupertdance/rupert-site/_posts/2014-03-03-initialisation.md

 ---

 ### The beginning.
 Written in Markdown.
 Jekyll.
 Ruby.
 GitHub Pages.
 Markdown.
 So Simple Theme.
 Much to explain.
+Very wow.

 #### brb